Important information

 American Funds Growth Model Portfolio

-had positive absolute returns but trailed its benchmark.
+• Registered positive absolute and relative returns against its benchmark.

-• Positive U.S. equity selection in consumer discretionary and financials was outweighed by negative non-U.S. equity selection in health care.
+• Positive U.S. equity selection in information technology and financials outweighed negative selection in consumer discretionary.

-• Positive selection in industrials and financials outweighed negative selection in health care and materials.
+• Positive selection in information technology and financials outweighed negative selection in consumer discretionary.

-• The Investment Company of America and SMALLCAP World Fund contributed to relative results while Capital World Growth and Income Fund® detracted.
+• The Growth Fund of America contributed to relative results while SMALLCAP World Fund hurt.

 Growth-and-income portfolios